akatsuki-co/algoacademy/src/docs/c/sorting.md

 ### Radix Sort

-- Time complexity: O(k + n) where k is the key length and n is the number of keys
+- Time complexity: O(k + n) where k is the key length and n is the number of keys.

 ---